SoundSkote/skote-portfolio-site/src/posts/Blog01.md

 Thank you.

-*Camp: A multiplayer technique in shooters where the "camper" finds a relatively safe spot to stay at and pick off enemies as they enter the frame, rather than going out and seeking enemies to kill.
+*Camp: A multiplayer technique in shooters where the "camper" finds a relatively safe spot to stay at and pick off enemies as they enter the frame, rather than going out and seeking enemies to kill (DOJNDO, 2015).

 ### Bibliography

 Stevens, R. and Raybould, Dave.
 (2016) Game Audio Implementation : A Practical Guide Using the Unreal Engine [Online].
 New York ; Focal Press.
 Available from: <https://www.taylorfrancis.com/books/e/9781315772783>.

-DOJNDO, et al. (2015) Camping - The Gaming Dictionary Guide [Online].
+DOJNDO.
+(2015) Camping - The Gaming Dictionary Guide [Online].
 IGN.
 Available from: <https://www.ign.com/wikis/the-gaming-dictionary/Camping> [Accessed 01 July 2024].
 ```